 For many, the act of donning a backpack and wandering aimlessly throughout the European continent is seen as something of a right of passage — a way of finding oneself before embarking on the mundane path of adulthood.
 However, backpacking Europe need not only be reserved for barely-legal teens on a gap year with an unlimited amount of time to see and do whatever might come their way.
 Travelling on a budget is becoming easier and more accessible for people of any age with many options available for some non-traditional backpacking Europe routes.

 Most people don’t have an unlimited amount of time to set aside for travel, but that doesn’t mean you can’t have a backpacking Europe itinerary at all.
-With this in mind, here are some things to keep in mind when planning a budget trip and also some Europe backpacking route ideas for any length of time!
+With this in mind, here are some things to keep in mind when planning a budget trip and also some Europe backpacking itinerary ideas for any length of time!

 Planning A European Backpacking Route